tm-craggs/TaskiIt/README.md

 Contributions are encouraged and will be welcome after the first release.
 See **Wishlist** for future ideas.

 ### Pre-Release TODO
-- Change due date in database to use NULL instead of empty string
-- Harden error handling for user inputs
+- Rework reopen and complete to function the same as remove
-- Improve documentation and `--help` output
+- Finish documentation
-- Package for release and ensure README has installation instructions for supported platforms
+- Package for release

 ### Wishlist (Post-Release Ideas)
 - Add support for a configuration file so that users can control the colour scheme and column layout.